Aevyz/Cloud-Based-Data-Processing/notes/2b_data_centers.md

 :::

 :::define On-Premise
-Resources located locally (or in a datacenter operated by company)
+Resources located locally (or in a data center operated by company)
 :::
 ::: define Hosted
 Resources hosted and managed by third-party